If you're a council tenant and you would like to buy your rented home at a discount, the Right to Buy scheme is available.

 - the market value of the property

-From 6 April 2020 the maximum discount is £112,300 in London.
+From 6 April 2021 the maximum discount is £112,800 in London.
 The maximum discount increases every April in line with the percentage change in the CPI (consumer Price Index).
+This discount applies to application received on or after 6 April 2021.

 You will get a 50% discount if you have been a public sector tenant for three to five years.